rticommunity/rticonnextdds-examples/resources/scripts/README_compile_unix.txt

 compile_unix.pl and follow the same README.txt file.

   This script is based in the IDL files.
-It takes the name of the file and then call the correct rtiddsgen sentence, using the architecture name and the programming language (depends of the folder where that example is).
+It takes the name of the file and then calls the correct rtiddsgen sentence, using the architecture name and the programming language (depends of the folder where that example is).
 For instance, if the example is under "c" subdirectory, the language to compile is
-C. However, if the folder is "java", this script creates the corresponding rtiddsgen sentence to compile in Java.
+C. However, if the folder is "java", this script creates the corresponding rtiddsgen & compilation sentences to build in Java.
   The script will set the next environment variables if they are not defined (Setting your own environment variables is recommended):
     NDDSHOME: will be set to